Interracial Marriages

 Some people may refuse to support their friends and family despite increasing interracial marriages and relationships.
 Many couples choose not to respond to negativity and bias, while others prefer to confront open aggression and mistreatment.
 Many couples may grapple with what to do.

 The choice of how to deal with covert or overly aggressive treatment is yours.
 However, it could help to talk about social injustice, racism, and oppression with your friends and colleagues.
-You may also consider talking with them about how you feel about their treatment of you and/or your partner and encourage them to ask questions to help foster greater understanding.
-Consider finding out if there are any support groups in your area that you can join.
+You may also consider talking with them about how you feel about their treatment of you and/or your partner and encourage them to ask questions to help foster greater understanding of your interracial marriage.
+Consider finding out if there are any support groups in your area that you can join for interracial marriages.

 Family can sometimes be a challenging issue for interracial couples.
 Both partners may need to be clear on what they’re getting into regarding the family’s beliefs, attitudes, and opinions about interracial relationships and marriage.